blueberry-Marco/cylinder3d/README.md

 ## Training
 1. modify the config/semantickitti.yaml with your custom settings.
+2. modify the pytorch_device which you will use in "train_cylinder_asym.py"
-2. train the network by running " python train_cylinder_asym.py"
+3. train the network by running "python train_cylinder_asym.py"